A time- and space-optimal algorithm for the many-visits TSP: Introduction

-For further details about the history of the MV-TSP problem we refer to the TSP textbook of Gutin and Punnen~\cite[\S\,11.10]{GutinEtAl2002}.

-\paragraph*{Our results.} Our main result improves both the time and space complexity of the best known algorithm for MV-TSP, the first improvement in over 30 years.
+\paragraph*{Our results.} Our main result improves both the time and space complexity of the best known algorithm for MV-TSP, the first improvement in over 35 years.
 Specifically, we show that a \emph{logarithmic} dependence on the number $k$ of visits, a \emph{single-exponential} dependence on the number~$n$ of cities, and a \emph{polynomial} space complexity are simultaneously achievable.
-Moreover, while we build upon ideas from the previous best approach, our algorithm is arguably both easier to describe, easier to implement, and easier to analyse than its predecessor.
-To introduce the techniques step-by-step, we describe \emph{three} algorithms for solving MV-TSP.
-These are called \textsc{enum-MV}, \textsc{dp-MV}, and \textsc{dc-MV}.
-For the latter, we also give an improved variant, called \textsc{dc-MV2}.
+Moreover, while we build upon ideas from the previous best approach, our algorithm is arguably easier to describe, easier to implement, and easier to analyse than its predecessor.
+To introduce the techniques step by step, we describe \emph{three} algorithms for solving MV-TSP.
+We refer to the three algorithms, after their core subroutines, as \textsc{enum-MV}, \textsc{dp-MV}, and \textsc{dc-MV}.
+The acronyms stand for enumeration, dynamic programming, and divide and conquer.
+We also describe an improved variant of the third algorithm, called \textsc{dc-MV2}.
 All our algorithms are deterministic.
-Their complexities are summarized in Theorem~\ref{mainthm}, proved in \S\,\ref{sec:improvedalgorithmsforthemanyvisitstsp}.
+Their complexities are summarized in Theorem~\ref{mainthm}, proved in~\S\,\ref{sec:improvedalgorithmsforthemanyvisitstsp}.

-\begin{theorem} \ \\ \begin{enumerate}[(i)] \item \textsc{enum-MV} solves MV-TSP using $O(n^2)$ space, in time $O^{\ast}(n^n)$.
+\begin{theorem} \ \\ \begin{enumerate}[(i)] \item \textsc{enum-MV} solves MV-TSP using space $O(n^2)$, in time $O^{\ast}(n^n + \log k)$.